 On that point, the House of Commons Education Committee has warned that increased workloads are causing high drop-out rates amongst social workers.
 This should not come as a surprise to anyone with any knowledge of the current state of our child protection system.
 The Committee say that 17 per cent of jobs were unfilled in 2015, and that the problem must be tackled urgently.
 I agree, but making social work a more attractive and rewarding profession is an enormous task.
 I also doubt that this will be a high priority for the new regime at Westminster.

 The latest figures from the Office for National Statistics (‘ONS’) reveal that the number of people living together without being married is continuing to rise.
 In 2002 6.8 per cent of the population were cohabiting without ever having married or entered a civil partnership.
 By 2015 this figure had risen to 9.5 per cent of the population.
 The ONS say this may be explained by an increasing trend to cohabit instead of marry, or to cohabit before marriage, particularly at younger ages.
 The increase has led to renewed calls, for example from Resolution, the association of family lawyers, for the law to be reformed to give cohabiting couples property rights should their relationships break down.
-See also this video by Marilyn Stowe.
 It does seem odd that such a large and increasing proportion of the population do not have such rights.

 And finally, my favourite story of the week was that a region in Russia had banned divorce for a day, in order to promote family values.
 I’m sure making people wait a day longer before getting rid of their hated spouses will go a long way towards achieving that aim…

 Have a good weekend.